liamstewart23/WordPressBaconIpsum/README.md

 Using the shortcode `[bacon]` you will be returned with `1` paragraph of Bacon Ipsum.

 You can also use `[bacon p=X]` - `X` being the number of paragraphs you want returned.

+You can also use `[bacon t="meat-and-filler"]` for meat mixed with miscellaneous ‘lorem ipsum’ filler instead of only meat.